10 Mar 2020 | Development and regeneration

 CIH President Jim Strang and Chief Executive of Scottish Women's Aid Marsha Scott examine the role of housing in helping to protect people experiencing domestic abuse

-09 Jan 2019 | Health and housing | Homelessness | Income and financial wellbeing | Regulation and legal
+09 Jan 2019 | Homelessness | Income and financial wellbeing | Regulation and legal | Support and wellbeing

-One hundred years of social housing – should it now be a human right?
+One hundred years of social housing: Should it now be a human right?

 Matt Dicks director of CIH Cymru reflects on the history - and future - of social housing 100 years on from the historic Housing Act 1919.